abergmeier/fabaccess-server/INSTALL.md

 ## Compiling from source

-Diflouroborane uses Cargo, so compilation boils down to:
+Difluoroborane uses Cargo, so compilation boils down to:

 ```shell
 $ cargo build --release